GraphBench: Next-generation graph learning benchmarking: Subdomain Details

 We provide three datasets, \dataset{small}, which includes only small formulae with up to 3\,000 variables and 15\,000 clauses, \dataset{medium}, which consists of the small formulae with additional medium size formulae with size of up to 20\,000 variables and 80\,000 clauses and \dataset{large}, which includes all formulae.
-This way, we provide datasets with varying hardness levels, as the size of the formula can pose hurdles for training time and GPU memory.
+This way, we provide datasets with varying levels of hardness, as formula size can pose hurdles for training time and GPU memory.
 While the \dataset{large} and \dataset{medium} datasets are unlikely to be accessible on current hardware, we provide them to keep the benchmark relevant in the long term.

+\paragraph{Dataset challenges:} Algorithm selection and performance prediction are particularly challenging in this setting for several reasons.
+First, solver performance is inherently stochastic: repeated runs of the same solver on the same instance can result in substantially different running times.
+This induces noisy target values that the learning algorithm must account for.
+Second, the targets are right-censored due to the use of solver cutoffs: when a solver does not terminate before the cutoff, its true running time is only known to exceed the cutoff.
+Third, the SAT instances can be very large, with corresponding graphs containing thousands to millions of variable nodes, making scalable graph processing a major challenge.
+Finally, accurate prediction requires the GNN to capture both local structural patterns and the formula's global properties.

-\paragraph{Experimental evaluation and baselines} All SAT solving tasks in the benchmark are graph-level.
-For the graph transformer baselines, we employ an encoder-processor-decoder pipeline, as described in~\Cref{Section:ExpSetup}, with no edge or node encoding.
+\paragraph{Experimental evaluation and baselines}~ All SAT solving tasks in the benchmark are graph-level.
+For the graph transformer baselines, we employ an encoder-processor-decoder pipeline, as described in~\Cref{Section:ExpSetup}.
+We used the following architectures: GIN, GCN, GIN+, GCN+, Gated GCN+.
 While we considered GT for the tasks, we encountered high computational costs in calculating the positional embeddings (more than a CPU day) and therefore excluded them from the evaluation.
-Furthermore, when training on medium- and large-sized graphs, we encountered out-of-memory errors even on an H100 with mixed-precision training.
+To ensure a fair comparison with hand-crafted features and to evaluate the capacity of GNNs to extract relevant information purely from the formula's topology, we did not provide the models with any initial node-level features, forcing them to learn solely from the graph structure.
+Furthermore, when training on medium- and large-sized graphs, we encountered out-of-memory errors even on an H100.
 Consequently, we only consider small formulae for MPNNs.
-Similarly, we observed out-of-memory with the clause graphs, and therefore excluded them from the evaluation.
+Similarly, we observed out-of-memory issues with the clause graphs and therefore excluded them from the evaluation.
+We optimized the hyperparameters of these models using SMAC3~\citep{LinEtAl22} with a multi-fidelity facade, running 60 trials.
+Full details of the hyperparameter configuration space and the tuning procedure can be found in~\Cref{sec:hpo}.